sheba-github/DemoMyStoreFinalProjectWithPOM/README.md

 5.Jenkins
 6.Github
 7.Extent Reports
-Testing inlcudes the end to end functionality of the application.
+Testing inlcudes the end to end functionality of the application in the Page Object Model along with Data driven testing framework.